-- A. Applications for a building permit shall include a certification by the applicant, and be prepared and sealed by an Illinois Registered Professional Engineer retained by the applicant, to the effect that to the best of their knowledge and belief, the drainage of surface waters will not be changed by the construction or development of the proposed use, building or structure. - B. , or, that-If such surface water drainage will be changed, or if the impervious area of the site increases, the application must address the following: adequate provision has been made for: - 1.
+- A. Applications for a building permit shall include a certification by the applicant, and be prepared and sealed by an Illinois Registered Professional Engineer retained by the applicant, to the effect that to the best of their knowledge and belief, the drainage of surface waters will not be changed by the construction or development of the proposed use, building or structure. - B. If such surface water drainage will be changed, or if the impervious area of the site increases, the application must address the following: - 1.
 The collection and diversion of such surface waters into public areas, or into drains which the applicant has a right to use; and - 2.
-That such surface waters will not be deposited on the property of adjoining land owners in such concentrations as may thereby cause damage to the adjoining property; provided, however, that - C. This requirement shall not apply to building permits for single-family and duplex dwelling units, or for the development of property located in subdivisions approved by the Urbana City Council subsequent to October 1, 1973.
+That such surface waters will not be deposited on the property of adjoining land owners in such concentrations as may thereby cause damage to the adjoining property. - C. This requirement shall not apply to building permits for single-family and duplex dwelling units, or for the development of property located in subdivisions approved by the Urbana City Council subsequent to October 1, 1973.